rishabhc32/zapcircle/content/100-days-of-code/mittalprince/Day61.md

 draft: false
 ---

-Today I studied `MicroProcessor and MicroController` and some of `Computer Network`
+Today I studied `MicroProcessor and MicroController` and some of `Computer Network`.